 Students also benefit from a large range of research, study and personal opportunities located in London: from the dynamism of the city itself as one of the foremost global centres of architectural and urban culture, to the use of extensive libraries and other research facilities, and the opportunity to enjoy the captial’s public exhibitions, conferences, lectures, film screenings, performances and other events.

 The Programme is normally taught over a 12-month period, during which students must complete and pass 180 credits.
 120 credits are completed in approved taught modules, and 60 credits are gained from the Dissertation module.
-Where relevant, students may replace 30 credits with another UCL department’s graduate module, with the permission of the Programme Leader and the respective Department.
+Where relevant, students may replace 30 credits with another UCL department’s graduate module, with the permission of the Programme Director and the respective Department.

 Teaching modes: Seminars are the leading teaching mode (usually in groups of 15 students), together with: lectures, one-to-one tutorials, group-working, writing workshops, research seminars, film screenings, and reviews of student-work by Bartlett School of Architecture staff and visiting researchers; building and gallery visits in London and further afield, and an annual fieldtrip.
 Modules use these advanced-level teaching approaches to encourage innovative student-led work.
 The final Dissertation provides students with an opportunity to conduct their own original research into a specific subject of their own choosing.